NunoSempere/nunosempere.github.io/rat/EA-predictions/Analysis.md

 # Analysis of some predictions about the 2018 EA Survey

 ## Introduction.
-Some effective altruists made predictions about the 2018 EA Survey: a survey which aims to reach most people within the effective altruism movement.
+A group of effective altruism community leaders made predictions about the 2018 EA Survey: a survey which aims to reach most people within the effective altruism movement.
 Here, I present the set up for the prediction making, the questions, and explain some judgement calls I made when judging the answers.
 Everything is written such that you can play along.
 At the end, I provide some code to replicate my analysis.

 ## Set up
 For every question, try to come up with an interval such that you're 80% confident the answer lies in it.
 If you use a search engine, the surveys from previous years are fair game.